Bryan Gunn: Family and personal life

 Gunn's wife, Susan, is a painter.
 She won the inaugural Sovereign Art Prize in 2008, which included a cash award of €25,000.
 According to The Daily Telegraph, before her marriage, Susan was "a beauty queen turned lingerie model" who "launched a fashion business".
 The couple met in Spain, where Susan had a bridal wear company, when Gunn was there on holiday.
 She told the Telegraph, "When I first met Bryan, I knew nothing about football and had no idea who he was because he told me he was a joiner."

 Gunn explained that he was unsure what her attitude would be to footballers; he later confessed his calling to her.
 He proposed within three days of their meeting, and they were married the following year.
 They lived in Framingham Pigot, near Norwich, until moving to Cheshire in May 2011, and now live in Alderley Edge.

 The Gunns have had three children: Francesca, Melissa and Angus.
+Francesca died of leukaemia in October 1992, aged 2 years.
 Melissa is a model, while Angus is a footballer and plays in goal, like his father.
 On the books as a youth player at Norwich City, in October 2010 he was selected for England under-16s, a full year ahead of the age group.
 In July 2011, Angus joined Manchester City; he has "sharp reflexes and strong wrists" and an "ambitious streak".
 Angus rejoined Norwich on loan in June 2017, and then played for Southampton, before returning to Norwich.
 Angus also played for the England under-21 football team, but changed his international allegiance in March 2023 so he could play for Scotland.

 According to Scotland on Sunday, Gunn suffers from ankylosing spondylitis, "a rheumatic spinal condition", diagnosed in about 1995, "which he controls with medication".
 He appeared in an ITV2 celebrity football quiz called "Taking the Pitch" in 1998, alongside singer Fish.
 Gunn's autobiography—In Where it Hurts—was published in 2006, and includes a foreword by his former manager Alex Ferguson.
 He said of writing the book, "it brought up a lot of good memories and a lot of awkward memories".
 The book was described by The Times as "shot through with sharp humour and astute observation".
 The publishers agreed to donate £1 to Gunn's Leukaemia appeal fund for every book sold.